ParthTiwa-ri/manage-user/README.md

 ## 🚀 Usage

-- Access the account management portal at your earliest convenience by navigating to the following URL Please access the [account management portal](https://manage-account-gold.vercel.app/) in your browser.
+- Please access the [account management portal](https://manage-account-gold.vercel.app/) in your browser.

 - **Homepage:** When you open the application, you will be directed to the homepage.
 This page contains links to the login and signup pages.
 - **Registration:** Click on the "Signup" link on the homepage to create a new account.
 Fill in the required information and submit the form.